TRASH-Dragon-YT/lestige-dev/readme.md

 ## About

-discordly is a powerful [Node.js](https://nodejs.org) module that allows you to easily interact with the [Discord API](https://discord.com/developers/docs/intro).
+Lestige is a powerful [Node.js](https://nodejs.org) module that allows you to easily interact with the [Discord API](https://discord.com/developers/docs/intro).

 - Object-oriented